altai/python-openstackclient-base/README.rst

   underlying HttpClient (class composition).

 Several clients are implemented.
 They should be moved to actual packages (novaclient, keystoneclient etc.).
-Import of patch_clients is necessary until different clients will switch to one common base library.
+Monkey patch is not necessary, but recommended.
+It switches different clients one common base library.

 - ComputeClient, VolumeClient - compute and volume clients for nova;
 - v1.ImageClient, v2.ImageClient - clients for glance;